robertbaker13/phase-0-handbook/peer-pairing_sessions.md

   3. What time you need to finish the session

-**Note: You can access other student's email addresses on the cohort page on Socrates.
+**Note: You should select pairs from your unit accountability group.
+You can access each other's email addresses on the cohort page on Socrates.
 Click on the person's picture and it will let you access their profile.
-###### For SF Students:
-You need to pair with the people assigned to you in your pairing assignments.
-See the link in your google+ community resources.
-Pairing assignments are divided into two sessions per week, but these are suggestions, not requirements.
-You can schedule sessions with any pair at any time during the three weeks, just make sure you communicate with your pair and decide which challenge to work on.